-Are you spending time and money on the right small business marketing activities?
+Are you spending time and money on the right small business marketing efforts?

 Summary 6 must-have marketing activities for small and mid-market companies